svenkubiak/mangooio/README.md

 * Support for Web Sockets
 * Support for Server-Sent Events
 * Simple and self-explaining form handling and validation
 * Plain scheduling for recurring tasks
-* Build-in authentication basics
 * Easy handling of JSON in- and output
 * Strong cryptography
 * Build-in asset minification in development mode